What is an interview?

 You can inform an employer even before the interview begins.
 In any correspondence leading up to the interview, sign off with your name and pronouns.

-During the interview, if someone misgenders you, try these two steps:
+During the interview, if someone misidentifies your gender, try these two steps:

 Your goal is to correct the situation quickly and shift the focus back to your qualifications.